Mbutler22/Wine-Physiochemical-Analysis/README.md

 ![image](static/img/redwinemodels.png)

 The models did a good job in achieving decent accuracy scores.
 Based on our results we decided to use RandomForest Classifier, where the accuracy to predict the quality of the wine was 83% for the white wines dataset and 81% for the red wine dataset.
-For each model, we applied feature importance calculation to choose which of our data features are most helpful towards our goal – faster training, interpretability, and to help validate the relevant variables for our models.
+For each model, we applied feature importance calculation to choose which of our data features are most helpful towards our goal – faster training, interpretability, and helping to validate the relevant variables for our models.
 Then we selected the top N most important features using the selection mechanism (SelectFromModel).

 ### Feature importance for datasets: